SirYancy/computer-apps-primer/ch1-computer-basics/file_system.md

         </figure>
     </li>
     <li>
         Take a look around.
 There are three main areas of the window.
 The left sidebar is your <strong>navigation pane</strong> which allows you to quickly jump to common and important folders in your computer's file system.
 Get to know these links, as they can be very useful if you use them.
-Pay particular attention to the **Libraries** folders.
+Pay particular attention to the <strong>Libraries</strong> folders.
 Among your Libraries is the <strong>Documents</strong> folder which you should make a habit of using to store all of your working files so that they cannot get lost.
 In fact, on our campus, the Documents library is linked to your account and is accessible from any computer on campus.
 The main pane of the windows is where you'll see all of the files and folders contained in your active directory.
 You might see something different depending on how your computer is configured.
 Above that, you will see the <strong>address bar</strong> which tells you what part of the computer's file system you are looking at.
 In the screenshot above, it is looking at the top, root level of the computer.
 Below the address bar, you will see a tool bar that will change depending on where you are in the computer.
 Pay attention to what tools are available as you navigate through the file manager.
 Next, at the bottom, you will see the <strong>Details Pane</strong> which shows details about the currently selected item.
 This might include meta data about a file such as when it was created, how large it is, and who the author is.
 It might also tell you how much free hard drive space you have.
 Last, in the top right, there is the <strong>Search Box</strong> which can be very useful to find a particular file in the the current folder.
     </li>
     <li>
         Click on the <strong>Documents</strong> folder in the left navigation pane.